josephgeorgegit/videoapi-doc/Readme.md

     {
         allow_upload: true,
         max_length: 60,
-        text_prompt: "this is a sample question"
+        text_prompt: "this is a sample question 1"
     },
     {
         allow_upload: true,
         max_length: 60,
-        text_prompt: "this is a sample question"
+        text_prompt: "this is a sample question 2"
     }
 ]`